paulyc/monkeysign/README.md

 can build a little rogue's gallery of the people that you have met and exchanged keys with!
 (Well, not yet, but it's part of the plan.)

-Monkeysign also features a user-friendly commandline tool to sign OpenGPG keys following the current best practices.
-It is like `caff` but better: it supports local signatures, SMTP communication, and so on.
+Monkeysign also features a user-friendly commandline tool, similar to `caff`, to sign OpenGPG keys following the current best practices.

 Monkeysign was written by Jerome Charaoui and Antoine Beaupré and is licensed under GPLv3.